-My first encounter with computers was at McGill University in 1956 - check out this new-fangled language called FORTRAN.
+My first encounter with computers was at McGill University in 1956 - check out this new-fangled language called FORTRAN; was it worth it for the cyclotron lab?
 McGill didn't have a computer then for general use, so my hookup was a 110 baud line - I believe to DARPA thence to Dartmouth College in the USA but I stand to be corrected; an ASR Teletype was all I saw.
 Batch only, of course - FORTRAN didn't go interactive until years later - but the usual error messages generally came back within 10 minutes.
-Snide comments typed by the computer operators came back faster.
+Snide comments typed by the computer operators came back faster!
 (My recommendation: skip FORTRAN - assembly language is faster.
-It stood up too; I could program faster and more reliably in HP 2116 non-macro assembly at NRC until the late 1970s.)
+It stood up too; I could program faster and more reliably in HP 2116 non-macro assembly at NRC until well into the 1970s.)

 But, how could we exchange scientific data with our fellows without the CIA eavesdropping?
 Sure, we could use letter mail hard printouts, as long as we scotch-taped the envelope corners so we could see if the contents had been read enroute.
 (That was to keep tabs on our own RCMP, who were so dumb then that they opened them anyway, then stuck a on a note supposedly from the Post Office, "Damaged in Transit".)
 And, the "bandwidth of a Beetle full of mag tapes" was mighty high for the day.
 But, surely there should be a better way...